Miltage/robert/site/blog/blender-gobos.md

 Enter ["gobos"](https://en.wikipedia.org/wiki/Gobo_(lighting)), a metal disc with a pattern cut out of it which, when placed in front of the light, casts a certain shadow onto the stage (and everything on the stage too).

 ![Wizard of Oz](/images/blog/woz-gobo.jpg)
-*A gobo has been employed here to produce the effect of the yellow brick road*
+*A gobo has been employed here to produce the effect of the yellow brick road (lol @ the dog)*

 The same trick can be applied in Blender.
 Take for example this living dead scene I made for Halloween, with a hand sticking out of a freshly dug grave.
 I set up a strong blue spotlight to emulate the moonlight shining down upon the scene.

 ![Render without the gobo](/images/blog/gobo-example-1.png) *Graveyard scene without the gobo*

-This is fine on its own, but what if I want that moonlight to be shining through the branches of that tree you can see in the background?
-I could model the entire tree, branches and all, but that's a lot of time and efforted for something that is frankly wasted as it won't be included in the render and seen at all.
+This is fine on its own, but what if I want the moonlight to be shining through the branches of that tree you can see in the background?
+I could model the entire tree, branches and all, but that's a lot of wasted time and effort for something that won't even be included in the final render.
 Instead, I found this tree branch stencil online and set it up as a gobo in front of my light.

 <img src="/images/blog/gobo15.jpg" width="400" alt="tree gobo" style="margin-bottom: 40px" />